noah-schroeder/reviewbook/docs/11-Conventional-Meta-Analysis.md

 Then we write them into a .txt file in the format we should be used to seeing for *Q~between.~*
 :::

 Ok, so now we've gotten our moderator analyses run, and all of our information extracted.
-We can simply replicate this code, changing our moderator names and variable names where required.
+We can simply replicate this code, changing our categorical moderator names and variable names where required.
 You should also change the name of the file being written.
 I like to make it the same as the moderator name to minimize confusion later.
 I recommend having a copy of the code for each variable, and using find and replace to replace the moderator names.
 It's quite efficient!

 ### Publication Bias